Edited on 3/18/11 to add the following:

 Now, more than ever, folks — Japan needs HELP.

-Moving forward — you can visit KOKUAJAPAN to have the Minami Tamaki LLP law firm match 50% of your donation to JCCCNC, the same organization mentioned below.
+Moving forward — you can visit KOKUAJAPAN to have the always generous Minami Tamaki LLP law firm match 50% of your donation to JCCCNC, the same organization mentioned below.
 Read the website for further details on the groups that have partnered up to make this donation match possible.

 Why donate $100 when you can make it so that Japan receives $150 in aid through your donation?